My behavior wasn’t a rebellion against my ex, Painter or the relationship.

-I didn’t honor my boundaries, C’s boundaries or the relationship’s boundaries.
-I didn’t honor K’s boundaries and the dignity of her pain.
+I didn’t honor my boundaries, Painter’s boundaries or the relationship’s boundaries.
+I didn’t honor Beatrix’s boundaries and the dignity of her pain.

 I know all of this.

-I knew this before, during and after my selfish relationship with K. I struggled with being honest about it and even in the midst of it all found ways to rationalize my behavior.
-I was selfish and neither C or K deserved the treatment.
+I knew this before, during and after my selfish relationship with Beatrix.
+I struggled with being honest about it and even in the midst of it all found ways to rationalize my behavior.
+I was selfish and neither of these people deserve the treatment.

-Don’t misunderstand, K clearly was getting something from the infidelity too.
-In some respects, so was C.
+Don’t misunderstand, Beatrix clearly was getting something from the infidelity too.
+In some respects, so was Painter.